elysiajs/documentation/docs/essential/context.md

+---
+title: Handler - ElysiaJS
+head:
+  - - meta
+    - property: 'og:title'
+      content: Handler - ElysiaJS

+  - - meta
+    - name: 'description'
+      content: Context is an information of each request from the client, unique to each request with global mutable store.
+Context can be customize by using state, decorate and derive.

+  - - meta
+    - property: 'og:description'
+      content: Context is an information of each request from the client, unique to each request with global mutable store.
+Context can be customize by using state, decorate and derive.
+---

 # Context
-Context is information about each request passed to [route handler](/essential/handler).
+Context is information of each request passed to [route handler](/essential/handler).

 Context is unique for each request, and is not shared except it's a `store` property which is a global mutable state object, (aka state).